 If you are injured, seek medical attention right away.
 Even if you feel as though your injuries are minor, it is still best to get a professional opinion.
 Save all your medical bills, doctors’ notes, prescription receipts, and any other pertinent medical documentation.

 Get the driver’s name and contact information for the transportation company.
 Write all information down that identifies the bus, trolley, or train you were riding on.
 Take pictures with your cell phone of the accident and your injuries.
-Gather contact information of a few other passengers and ask if they would be willing to provide you or your attorney with a formal declaration.
+Gather the contact information of a few other passengers and ask if they would be willing to provide you or your attorney with a formal declaration.
 All this information is crucial to building your case and receiving fair compensation for the pain you have experienced.

 Speak to a Chicago Public Transportation Attorney

 Immediately look for an injury attorney with experience in public transportation accidents.
 They will understand how to properly file suit against the common carrier responsible, as well as assist you in subsequent insurance claims that may arise.
 With proper legal representation, you can maximize the compensation you receive for your damages.

 While filing a claim against a common carrier can be complicated, you do not have to do it alone.
-An experienced public transportation accident attorney can provide you with answers applicable to your specific case and act as a powerful legal advocate to ensure you are treated fairly.
-Contact us today at (312)766-1000 or [email protected] for a free no obligation consultation.
+An experienced public transportation accident attorney can provide you with answers applicable to your specific case and act as a powerful legal advocate to ensure you are treated fairly. call or text us today at (312)766-1000 or email firstname.lastname@example.org for a free no-obligation consultation.